 - 1 medium uncooked onion(s), finely chopped

-- 1 item(s) uncooked bell pepper(s), green, finely chopped
+- 1 item(s), medium uncooked bell pepper(s), green, finely chopped

 - 28 oz canned tomatoes, whole plum, chopped, with their juice

 - 10 oz frozen cut green beans, thawed